WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++

-Don't forget to move other services which Weblate might have been using like memcached, cron jobs or custom authentication backends.
+Don't forget to move other services which Weblate might have been using like redis, memcached, cron jobs or custom authentication backends.